-The Dismissive-avoidant Attachment Style
+Island No 1: The Dismissive-Avoidant Attachment Style

 In this style the person subscribes to a one-person psychological system.
 The style is grounded in avoidant body-focussed reactions to early, infantile attachment relationships.
 The person may be quite unaware of how extreme this can seem to their partner.

 The person has a reaction to approach by an intimate other, frequently finding this overwhelming and difficult to adjust to.
 “I want you in the house, but not in my room” (where I can let my internal world play out).
 The other is dismissed, either by a particular overt behaviour, or merely by being ignored.
 The other can feel undervalued.
 These people will tend to feel that they may not be cut out to be in a relationship, and may minimise the importance of the relationship.
 They can feel pressured by their partner’s desire for information or closeness.

 On the surface, this style looks like the Dismissive-Avoidant, but the difference is they are fearful of being alone.
 While the Dismissive is more consistency distanced, the Fearful is more “yo-yo”.
 The Fearful partner may feel they can not get the relationship right; that too much is expected of them.
 They tend to have fantasies about other situations: being alone, being with an ex-partner or having an idealised version of their current relationship.
 They can find it hard to stay emotionally committed and present in the relationship.